 CERT is a positive and realistic approach to emergency and disaster situations where citizens may be initially unable to receive professional help following a disaster.
 CERT volunteers are trained to respond effectively and efficiently without placing themselves in danger.

-The Federal Emergency Management Agency (FEMA) began promoting the CERT concept nationwide in 1994, using a model created by the Los Angeles Fire Department.
+History The Federal Emergency Management Agency (FEMA) began promoting the CERT concept nationwide in 1994, using a model created by the Los Angeles Fire Department.
 Since then, CERTs have been established in hundreds of communities.
 The city of Frisco established its CERT in 2003.